Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * "bme280" is only supported in RRF 3.5 and later, and only on Duet 3 boards.
 * DHT sensors provide a primary temperature output and an additional output providing humidity.
 To access the humidity output of a DHT sensor you must first configure the primary sensor of type "dht21" or "dht22".
 Then you can configure "dht-humidity" to be attached to the DHT sensor's secondary output, by specifying port ```P"Snnn.1"``` where **nnn** is the sensor number of the primary sensor.
 * Similarly, BME280 sensors provide a primary temperature output and two additional outputs providing pressure and humidity.
 To access the additional output of a BME280 sensor you must first configure the primary sensor of type "bme280".
 Then you can configure sensor "bme-pressure" to be attached to the BME280 sensor's secondary output, by specifying port ```P"Snnn.1"``` where nnn is the sensor number of the primary sensor; and you can configure sensor "bme-humidity" to be attached to the BME280 sensor's secondary output by specifying port ```P"Snnn.2"```.
 If the BME280 is connected to a CAN-connected expansion board then you must also prefix the port name with the CAN address of that board, e.g. ```P"10.S20.1"```.
+* BME680, BME688 and BME690 sensors are supported from RRF 3.7 and later, and only on Duet 3 boards.
+They connect via SPI and the wiring is identical to the BME280.
+They provide a primary temperature output and three additional outputs providing pressure, humidity and gas resistance.
+To use a BME68x sensor, first configure the primary sensor of type "bme68x" with the SPI chip select pin.
+Then configure "bme68x-pressure" with port ```P"Snnn.1"```, "bme68x-humidity" with port ```P"Snnn.2"```, and "bme68x-gas" with port ```P"Snnn.3"```, where **nnn** is the sensor number of the primary sensor.
+If the sensor is connected to a CAN-connected expansion board, prefix the port name with the CAN address of that board, e.g. ```P"10.S10.1"```.
+* The gas resistance output ("bme68x-gas") reports the resistance in ohms of the MOX gas sensing element.
+It returns -1.0 until a valid gas reading has been obtained (the sensor requires a heating cycle before the first valid reading).
+The gas resistance value depends on the heater temperature profile programmed into the sensor and on ambient air quality; refer to the Bosch BME68x documentation for guidance on heater profile selection and gas resistance interpretation.
 * See also [Connecting digital humidity and temperature sensors](/User_manual/Connecting_hardware/Temperature_connecting_DHT).